Take a dip in the sea

 Spoil yourself at home

-Don’t want to leave the house?
+Don’t want to risk leaving the house?
 Then enjoy an alternative Christmas Day in the comfort of your own home.
-Indulge and celebrate doing whatever you choose – pamper yourself in the bath, read a bestseller from cover to cover, watch all eight episodes of ITV’s Victoria in one sitting.
-Simply relax and have fun.
+Indulge and celebrate doing whatever you choose – pamper yourself in the bath, read a bestseller from cover to cover, catch up on all those Netflix or Amazon Prime boxsets, or simply relax and enjoy this year's Christmas television and have fun.
 Merry Christmas!